icopy-site/awesome/docs/awesome/awesome-php.md

 ### Templating
 *Libraries and tools for templating and lexing.*

+* [Latte](https://latte.nette.org/) - The safest and truly intuitive templates for PHP.
 * [MtHaml](https://github.com/arnaud-lb/MtHaml) - A PHP implementation of the HAML template language.
 * [Mustache](https://github.com/bobthecow/mustache.php) - A PHP implementation of the Mustache template language.
 * [PHPTAL](https://phptal.org/) - A PHP implementation of the [TAL](https://en.wikipedia.org/wiki/Template_Attribute_Language) templating language.